Looking for budget weekend getaways in Malaysia? This guide will show you exactly where to go in Malaysia for a short

 Redang has two seasons – dry and monsoon.
 You should avoid the monsoon season as ferry rides to the island stop and the island basically shuts down.
 For this reason, visit Redang from late March to October.

-Most of Redang’s things to do centre around nature.
+Most of Redang’s things to do center around nature.
 You can dive, snorkel, kayak, swim, explore the island by boat or trek across, play volleyball and other land and water sports.

 During the turtle hatching season from April to October, you can even release baby turtles.
 Of course, you can also relax on one of the gorgeous beaches.

-If you’re looking for somewhere to stay, note that Redang isn’t a budget destination and it’ll cost you more than the mainland.
+Where to stay: Note that Redang isn’t a budget destination and it’ll cost you more than the mainland.
 A good option for bargain seekers is Redang De’ Rimba as long as you don’t mind not having direct beach access.
 You can find more information about visiting Redang here.

 Recommended by Sharon from Dive Into Malaysia

 If you’re wondering where to go in Malaysia for a short trip, make sure to visit Pangkor Island, Malaysia’s little local paradise.
 It’s the ideal island getaway since it’s situated only a few hours from Kuala Lumpur.
 Yet it’s still very overlooked by tourists.
 Pangkor Island is for those who seek the quiet beach life and fun scooter adventures.

 It’s easy to get to Pangkor – from Kuala Lumpur it’s a 4-hour bus ride to Lumut where the ferry leaves for the island every half hour.
 You can visit Pangkor Island all year round, but you might want to steer clear of the rainy season from October to December.
 The island is also very popular among local tourists, so avoid the busy holiday season.